 The group behind the world’s first cross-border carbon capture and storage scheme (CCS) said, following successful technical verification of a pilot project in September 2024, that it is effectively open for business.
 The project is now awaiting the Danish authorities’ approval for permanent storage, with an ambition that Greensand will be the first operational CO2 storage facility in the EU and will start storing CO2 by the end of 2025.

-"With the plan to initiate safe sand permanent CO2 storage in the Nini Field by late 2025/early 2026, Greensand is expected to become the EU’s first operational CO2 storage facility aimed at mitigating climate change.
-This investment decision has paved the way for expected investments exceeding Dkr1Bn (US$150M) across the Greensand CCS value chain to scale up storage capacity," project partner INEOS said in a statement on the vessel’s upcoming launch.
+"With the plan to initiate safe and permanent CO2 storage in the Nini Field by late 2025/early 2026, Greensand is expected to become the EU’s first operational CO2 storage facility aimed at mitigating climate change.
+This investment decision has paved the way for expected investments exceeding Dkr1Bn (US$150M) across the Greensand CCS value chain to scale up storage capacity," project partner INEOS said in a statement on the vessel’s launch.

 The milestone follows a series of major developments in the Greensand project.
 In December 2024, INEOS and its partners Harbour Energy and Nordsøfonden made the final investment decision to move ahead with full-scale CO2 storage operations in the Nini Field.